sjl/.plan/README.markdown

   a really good introduction to OpenGL if you just want to learn how the damn graphics card works without fucking around with the nightmarish C/C++ build/ecosystem.
 Just open a browser and start hitting OpenGL.
+* Started the [WebGL Fundamentals][] series.
+I want to get a second look at this stuff before I dive in and try to poke at it with Lisp.